SIDA Disability Project

 - Strengthen and increase the capacity of indigenous and/ or minority persons with disabilities to engage in the relevant local, national and international opportunities.

-- Priority is given to addressing intersectional discrimination experienced by indigenous and/or minority persons with disabilities among international agencies and UN human rights mechanisms.
+- Priority was given to addressing intersectional discrimination experienced by indigenous and/or minority persons with disabilities among international agencies and UN human rights mechanisms.